SuneThomsenDK/OSDSUNE/Scripts/WIM_Applications/README.md

 	1.0.2 - (31-08-2020) Added Invoke-SplitLog function to the script, which will split logs when it become larger than 250KB.
 	1.0.3 - (01-09-2020) Added VERBOSE to the script.
 	1.0.4 - (06-10-2020) Added check for already mounted images.
+	1.0.5 - (05-12-2020) Added XML parameter for XML configuration used in Microsoft Office Click-To-Run installation.

 .LINK

 	https://github.com/SuneThomsenDK
+#>